How to Estimate Software Project Cost | Guide 2023

 Once you divide the software development process into smaller stages, the team will produce results in short iterative cycles.
 This brings more effective and fast testing and release.
 Besides, you can receive feedback on each element, which allows for a smoother development process and reduced cost and time.

-In this way, you will make adjustments while in individual cycles, without the need to re-check the completed product, trying to detect the bugs.
+In this way, you will make adjustments while in individual cycles, without re-checking the completed product, trying to detect the bugs.
 You will have more control over the development process, and the launching will be several times easier.

 Separate direct and indirect costs

-When separating direct and indirect costs, you can calculate your gross and net profits.
+You can calculate your gross and net profits when separating direct and indirect costs.
 Direct costs are the expenditures on the project, namely:

 - The cost of various supplies required for the specific project.